 For more information and illustrations please refer to the detailed product description below.

 Shui Xian Yancha (Rock) Oolong Tea

-Shui Xian Oolong Tea is one of the 5 most popular ‘Rock’ Oolong Teas (chin.: 岩茶青 ‘Yancha’ Oolong Tea).
+Shui Xian (=Narcissus) Oolong Tea is one of Wuyishan’s 5 most popular ‘Rock’ Oolong Teas (chin.: 岩茶青 ‘Yancha’ Oolong Tea).
 The tradition of this particular processing type applied to the Oolong tea cultivars native to a defined core region of Wuyi-Shan (Wuyi Mountains), located in the Chinese province of Fujian, reaches back to the times of the Qing Dynasty (1644 – 1911).
 The Wuyi region is generally considered as the ‘cradle of Oolong tea’.
 However, this title is also claimed by the Anxi region for its Tie Guan Yin Oolong Tea.
-Now, which of the two regions is the rightful claimant of the title might be left to historians.
+Now, which of the two regions is the rightful claimant of the title is a topic of ongoing discussion between scholars.
 Nonetheless, there is evidence that both lines of Oolong teas have spread from their respective place of origin to other parts of China.
 Besides Wuyishan and Anxi, most authentic Oolong teas come from Taiwan and Guangdong province.

 Verbally, Shui Xian (also ‘Shui Hsien’, chin.: 水仙) means ‘narcissus’ or ‘water sprite’ in English.
 Besides its unique mellowness and smoothness, Shui Xian Oolong Tea is also known for its light narcissus aroma.
 This suggests that the tea might indeed have been named after the flower.